Tolkiennerd/RestonIsOurHome/content/_index.md

 description: Reston's unhoused community is being offered a new shelter for nighttime use.
 Stay updated for new developments!
 ---

-Two minutes away from my home in Reston, Virginia, there's a homeless encampment.
-I wanted to meet my neighbors and help out.
-For the past year and a half, I've developed friendships with fellow Restonians living in tents to understand their needs, provide basic necessities, and advocate for them.
+Near my home in Reston, Virginia, there’s a homeless encampment.
+I wanted to meet my neighbors; so over the past year, I’ve become friends with these Restonians who live in tents.
+With lots of help, I've learned their needs, provided basic necessities, and advocated for them.
 You can subscribe to my bi-monthly newsletter by signing up below or by [sending me a message]({{< ref "/contact" >}}).